How to Buy Textbooks

 Buy Textbooks and Course Materials online at https://store.swarthmore.edu/home.

-Purchase your textbooks as early as possible, in order to have your books to support your class work.
-You can make as many separate purchases as needed.
+Purchase your textbooks as early as August 22, 2022, in order to have your books to support your class work.
 Note that course materials availability will dwindle over the semester.
-For Spring 2022, all course materials must be purchased by no later than March 31, 2022.
-TAP Fund availability also ends on March 31, 2022.
+For Fall 2022, all course materials must be purchased by no later than November 14, 2022.
+TAP Fund availability also ends on November 14, 2022.

 Before You Buy: Formats, Book Notes, Course Notes